Development of Stage 1 Mesothelioma

 In stage 1B, the tumors start spreading into other tissues next to the pleural lining.
-This may include the lung tissue under the lining or the chest wall outside of it.
+This may include the lung tissue under the lining or the chest wall outside it.
 Cancer could also spread into the muscle under the lungs (the diaphragm) or the area between the lungs (the mediastinum).

 Peritoneal mesothelioma does not have an official staging system.
 However, doctors typically think of it as early-stage cancer if it has not spread beyond the lining of the abdomen.

 Patients and doctors often mistake mesothelioma symptoms for more common illnesses such as the flu or pneumonia.

 In the past, most patients have not survived longer than two years after diagnosis.
 Some early-stage patients have gone into remission for years after treatment.
 Remission means the cancer has stopped growing and spreading.

 Every day, doctors and researchers work to develop treatment strategies in hope of finding a cure.
 At the same time, many mesothelioma specialists are optimistic they may soon be able to manage this form of cancer as a chronic disease, rather than a terminal illness.